RichardBrown384/riscos-artworks-js/docs/README.md

 #### Type 0x06: Group

-Bit 1 of `unknown4` must be set in order for the group to be drawn.
+Bit 1 of the [header control word](#header-control-word) must be set in order for the group to be drawn.

 The bounding box must be valid and encompass the group objects in order for !AWViewer to draw the group properly.